Chris-Johnston/Discord.Net-Bot-Template/README.md

 ## Usage

-TODO: See how templates really work in GitHub

-1. Make a template of this project base.
+1. Click "Use this template" on this page, or [click here](https://github.com/Chris-Johnston/Discord.Net-Bot-Template/generate).
-2. Clone it.
+2. Clone your new repo.
 3. (Optional, but recommended) Rename solution files, project files, and relative paths.
+4. Set your `DiscordToken` environment variable, and run your bot.